-Some people think that toys are unnecessary for babies, but I have seen how intrigued and even excited our son gets when he has a special toy along on the trip, so we always bring a few small ones.
+Some people think that toys are unnecessary for babies, but I couldn’t agree less.
+Having travel toys along has saved us many times, so we always bring a few small ones.
 We have the Lovevery playkit subscription and love bringing those along.

 29. Pacifier with clip if they take one